xfbs/clists/README.markdown

 todo
 ----

  -  write more tests for all functions
  -  finish some of the functions
  -  document the code more extensively
- - make it thread safe
  -  think about alignment
+ -  make a generic `list_t` type, along with functions to work with that